Hengshui High School

-Hebei Hengshui High School (河北衡水中学) is a well-known municipal public high school in Hengshui, Hebei, China.
+Hebei Hengshui High School (河北衡水中学) is a municipal public high school in Hengshui, Hebei, China.
 It was established in 1951.

-Hengshui High School is a strict-discipline school whose students must obey a strict set of rules and regulations.
+Students in Hengshui High School must obey a strict set of rules and regulations.
 Students are all required to study more than 15 hours per day and almost 7 days per week.
 International media outlets have remarked on how the school is often compared to a prison camp and how its military-style management of students has been proven to produce excellent results.

 As of 2015, of all existing high schools in China, Hengshui High had the highest number of students gaining admission to the highest ranked universities in Mainland China.
 Hengshui High opened branch schools in various provinces.
 Parents have criticized the school's methods, believing they are overly harsh.